rosbacke/delegate/README.md

         // res is now 2.
     }

-Base case for free functions are covered above.
+The base case for free functions is covered above.
 For member functions see below.

     #include "delegate/delegate.hpp"